carloscapella/TodoConsole/README.md

 - Handles errors gracefully and provides user feedback
 - Modular code for easy testing and extension

+**Performance Note:**
+If you use the JSON file for persistence, keep in mind that every create, update, or delete operation rewrites the entire file.
+This is fine for a small number of tasks, but performance may degrade with thousands of tasks.
+For better scalability, use the SQLite backend.

 ## Possible Extensions
 - Unit and integration tests
 - Import/export tasks